moby/buildkit/frontend/dockerfile/docs/reference.md

 > If you build using STDIN (`docker build - < somefile`), there is no
 > build context, so `COPY` can't be used.

-Optionally `COPY` accepts a flag `--from=<name|index>` that can be used to set the source location to a previous build stage (created with `FROM ..
+Optionally `COPY` accepts a flag `--from=<name>` that can be used to set the source location to a previous build stage (created with `FROM ..
 AS <name>`) that will be used instead of a build context sent by the user.
-The flag also accepts a numeric index assigned for all previous build stages started with `FROM` instruction.
 In case a build stage with a specified name can't be found an image with the same name is attempted to be used instead.

 `COPY` obeys the following rules: